Brindusa22/Hangbot/README.md

  ## Layout and Design

  - The fonts I have used are _Titillium Web_  and _Orbitron_  which offer a very good readability.
 Their geometric shapes and sharp corners of the characters make them suitable for the robotic theme of the game, as they give a futuristic and mechanical touch.
- -  The colors I have used are _Alice blue_ -#F0F8FF for the background of the game area and a _Navy blue_ #0A356D for the buttons.
-All the buttons have shaddows and hover effects and the colors that I have applied to them are consistent throughout the entire project to create a clean but modern appearance.
+ -  The colors I have used are _Alice blue_ #F0F8FF for the background of the game area and a _Navy blue_ #0A356D for the buttons.
+All the buttons have shaddows and hover effects and the colors that I have applied to them are consistent throughout the entire project to create a clean, but modern appearance.

 ### Logo

 The logo was created with [Canva](https://www.canva.com/logos/).
 It has the same main colors of the game and its round shape is meant to resemble the virtual keyboard buttons and the hint button.
 It was also used as a _favicon_.
-When clicked it takes the user to the rules page.
+When clicked it takes the user to the welcome / rules page.

 ![Logo](assets/images/readme_images/logo.png)

 ### Images and Icons

 - The _hangbot_ image was taken from [Vecteezy](https://www.vecteezy.com/vector-art/10361091-simple-vector-drawing-in-doodle-style-robot-cute-robot-hand-drawn-with-lines-funny-illustration-for-kids) and mofified with _Paint_ to meet the design requirements of the game.
--

   ![Hangbot image](assets/images/readme_images/hangbot_updated.jpg)

 - The icons were taken from [FontAwesome](https://fontawesome.com/search) and their style was costumized according to the design of the game.